open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 ## Problem 2: Should a successful replication automatically result in creation of k8s resources in the target environment?

+The target OCI registry might also be watched by a set of ocm-k8s-toolkit controllers.
+Then the question could araise, if after a successful transfer of an COM component to the target environment a corresponding set of k8s resources (i.e. Component, OCMRepository etc.) has to be created or updated there, e.g. if not existing yet.

 Options:
 * Option 1: Yes, always create.
 * Option 2.
 Yes, if possible and desirable by the user.
 * Option 3.
 No.

 Proposed solution:
-* Option 3, i.e. the replication process will not create custom resources in the target cluster.
-The assumption is that in vast majority of use cases the target cluster is not the one where the replication controller is running.
+* Option 3, i.e. the replication process will not create custom resources in the target environment.
+This goes beyond the functionality of OCM transfer.
+Also the assumption is that in vast majority of use cases the cluster controlling the target environment is not the one handling the current replication.
 And creation of resources on a different cluster is out of the scope for the replication controller.

 ## Problem 3: How many "historical records" does a single Replication resource need to keep in the Status?